Mission Statement

 5. How much time will this take?
 Will I be able to combine it with a busy job in clinical practice?

 For this to be beneficial to you, you should be planning a minimum of 30 minutes a day.
 This is considered an average, so some days you might not be active at all, other days you will be more active.
-The program is built to be compatible with a busy clinical job and you may choose when you participate in the virtual internship activities.
-The only “live” sessions you are expected to attend are the sessions with your mentor every 3 months and at least one of the weekly interactive Cage-side round sessions each month.
-You agree on a date and time with your mentor for the mentor sessions.
+The program is built to be compatible with a busy clinical job, and you may choose when you participate in the virtual internship activities.
+The only “live” sessions you are expected to attend are the quarterly (every 3 months) meetings with your mentor and at least one of the weekly interactive Cage-side round sessions each month.
+You agree on a date and time with your mentor for the mentor meetings.

 6. Are there scheduled events when everyone meets virtually in person or is most of it through message boards/recordings?